 Jóhanna Margrét GísladóttirIceland

 Nordisk Film & TV Fond's Statutes and Agreement with the Fund's Parties are available for download below.
-Also in this section our Privacy Statement and the Terms & Conditions for our website.
+Also in this section the Fund's Vision and Privacy Statement and the Terms & Conditions for our website.